williamhuang08/IRL-For-Games/README.md

 Note:
 - When the action is "read" (buy or free), reset time to 1 for the next state, because next decision-making point is 1 hour after reading the section.
 - For the first few chapters, the price will always be 0
-- Terminating Condition: when the time interval > 108 or you have reached the end of the book
+- Terminating Condition: when the time interval > 108 (we assume that after a large amount of time, you probably won't read anymore) or you have reached the end of the book

 ## Folder Organization